Time Overview

 Moments

 Moments are used outside of combat to represent a short passage of time equivalent to tasks that take "just a moment".
 A moment is fluid, generally taking 2-3 minutes.
 There are 5 Moments in a Phase.
 Most actions taken outside of combat take a moment.
-Additionally, there are 10 rounds in a moment, so most combats tend to take a moment or two.
+Additionally, there are 10 rounds in a moment.
+Combats also usually last for one moment (regardless of the actual number of rounds).

 Phases